golemfactory/golem-architecture/arch-snapshot/arch.md

 purpose.
 Although it’s conceivable that a fallback, such as a Kademlia-like implementation, could be used in the event of a Relay server downtime, for now, the primary purpose of the neighborhood concept is broadcasting.

-Sending broadcast message is an operation used by various algorithms to disseminate information throughout the network.
+A technique used in various broadcasting algorithms ([example](https://docs.libp2p.io/concepts/pubsub/overview/)) involves disseminating information through the network by having each node send broadcast messages only to its neighbors, relying on those neighbors to forward the information further.
+HybridNet uses it as well.
 Its most significant application is in [the Offer Propagation algorithm](#offer-propagation).
 While the implementation of specific algorithms is handled by other modules, the network module provides the necessary operations as building blocks for these processes.